Trout hits 38th homer, Lorenzen sharp as Angels beat A's 4-1 – KION546

 A’s: LHP Sam Moll, who last appeared in a game Sept.
 15, has officially been ruled out for the remainder of the season because of a strained left shoulder.

-Angels: OF Mickey Moniak left in the sixth inning after he swung at a pitch that hit him in the hands. … Rendon and INF David Fletcher faced live pitching, with Fletcher close to a return from a hand injury that has limited him to one at-bat since Sept.
+Angels: OF Mickey Moniak left in the sixth inning after he swung at a pitch that hit him on the knuckle of one of his hands.
+X-rays were negative. … Rendon and INF David Fletcher faced live pitching, with Fletcher close to a return from a hand injury that has limited him to one at-bat since Sept.
 15.

 UP NEXT